-Table 1: Performance comparison for the MULTI workload

-valueDist precision (%) #roll-ups #rolled-up trees #drill-downs re-inserts (%)
+Table 1 Performance comparison for the MULTI workload over different values of valueDist Performance valueDist precision (%) #roll-ups #rolled-up trees #drill-downs re-inserts (%)

 uniform 92.0 25 250 500 75

 80/20 94.3 25 250 171 42

 90/10 95.2 25 250 51 30

 99/1 99.5 1 10 6 1.6

-The precision of the algorithm is tested against a sudden shift from l_3 to l_0 for various workloads and displayed in Figure 9.
-During the steady stages of the simulation, similar trends to the ones of one directional skew are observed and the system presents high performance over 80% for all workloads.
-For more skewed valueDist is, the higher the precision, since the number of popular values shrinks and drill-down operations are performed faster increasing the adaptiveness of the system.
+Fig. 8 Precision over time for various workloads, when skewness changes from l_0 to l_3 precision is accomplished, since the number of popular values shrinks and drill-down operations are performed faster increasing the adaptiveness of the system.
 After the change in the direction of skew, less queries are flooded for the $\theta = 2.0$ workloads (behavior that contrasts to the previous experiment).
-Figure 10 demonstrates a more comprehensive view of the system after the change in skew.
+Figure 11 demonstrates a more comprehensive view of the system after the change in skew.
 Indices take over to serve lookups immediately.
 Due to the smaller number of distinct values in higher levels, indices perform well.
 However, the consecutive roll-ups destroy the existing indices and the performance of the system is influenced negatively.
 The system regains its performance by the rapid increase in the exact lookups.